chrisbrejon/ACES-1.3-OCIO-Config/README.md

 * LMTs provide **creative flexibility** because one look might be suitable for one show but not for another
 * The main look in this config is called "Brejon" and is based on [my article about **picture formations**](https://chrisbrejon.com/articles/what-makes-a-good-picture-formation/)
 * Its purpose is to give **a pleasing aspect** by carefully rebalancing purity, brilliance and hue path bendings
-* The use of looks is highly recommended with ACES (I added my LMT and the RGC to the ACES Views by default)
+* The use of looks is highly recommended with ACES (I added my LMT and the RGC to the Views by default)

 # A plea for an ACES 1.3 LMT
 * LMTs are not an anomaly.
 They are a necessary step of the pipeline, as [designed by The Academy](https://docs.acescentral.com/system-components/look-transforms/)
-* ACES shows with LMT are very common (mostly on high budget features and episodics from ILM, Disney, Netflix, Marvel...)
+* ACES shows with LMT are very common (mostly on high budget projects from ILM, Disney, Netflix, Marvel...)
 * LMTs are a way to make your projects look truly unique.
 With the right tools, you may craft your **visual identity**
 * My LMT compensates for the lack of **"purity attenuation"** from the Output Transforms (released in 2014)
 * My LMT gives a better starting point to the artists by providing **a better depiction of energy** in our images